KoenVanduffel/CR-6_Klipper/README.md

 ```

 Copy this to the [mcu] section of Klipper.cfg and replace the string present there

+You have to use a Linux aware text editor.
+The standard Windows tools will add the windows line ends which don't work on Linux.
+My favorite tool is Notepad++ which is a free download  https://notepad-plus-plus.org/downloads/

 ## From this point you should have a working Klipper installation.
 You can proceed to the functionality checks as described on the Klipper site: https://www.klipper3d.org/Config_checks.html